 Though not a direct method, a remote desktop app might fill in the same role as a VPN when it comes to securely accessing your files.

-What’s more, using such a method ensure you have access to your files remotely from anywhere or at anytime.
+What’s more, using such a method ensures you have access to your files remotely from anywhere or at any time.

-5. Connect to the remote PC through VPN
+5. Connect to the remote PC through a VPN

 - On the client PC, click the Network icon in the systray.